Working with God

 God our Father created us in his image, granting us free will and authority; not so we can operate independently of him, but cooperatively with him in everything we do.

 Some Christians place so much emphasis on “works of the flesh” (Gal.
-5:19, KJV) and “dead works” (Heb.
-6:1; 9:14, KJV) that we’re left with the impression that anything we do through human effort has no value at all.
+5:19, NIV) and “acts that lead to death” (Heb.
+6:1; 9:14) that we’re left with the impression that anything we do through human effort has no value at all.
 While it’s true our works don’t save us (Eph.
 2:9), it’s not true that everything we do is worthless or sinful.
 God created us to do good works (Eph.
 2:10) and uses specific people within the church to prepare others for good works (Eph.
 4:11-12).
 Scripture repeatedly refers to good works (see Col. 1:10; 2 Tim.
 3:17).
 Our good works don’t qualify us or earn anything for us, but are to be natural expressions of our relationship with God.

 The Gospel of Matthew quotes Jesus twice as saying that whatever we bind on earth will be bound in heaven and whatever we loose on earth will be loosed in heaven (Matt.
 16:19; 18:18).
 The first time he said it to Peter and the second time to all his disciples.
 Whether the verbs mean “will be bound” or “will have been bound,” as different translations read, it’s clear we’re to initiate the action on earth.
 God has already completed the work in heaven and our involvement secures it for us.
 God doesn’t obey what we say and we don’t force our will on him.
 We’re to work cooperatively with God so we participate in or apply on earth what he is doing in heaven.